Sync Metadata Between Photo Mechanic And Capture One

 Configure Capture One for XMP

 I already discussed the synchronization feature of Capture One in the sections on one-way and two-way metadata sync.
 Capture One reads both embedded metadata and from an XMP sidecar file.
-It writes, however, only to XMP sidecar file and only when instructed to do so.
+It writes only to the XMP sidecar file and only when instructed.

 Regarding the XMP sidecar file, there are three options, None (default), Load, and Full Sync.
 Because of potential performance penalties, you should carefully select other options than the default.